-LOS ANGELES.
-Calilf – Claremont-Mudd-Scripps Colleges claimed a third straight title, racking up 233 points at the 2016 SCIAC Championships, hosted by Caltech.
+LOS ANGELES (Apr.
+30, 2016) – Claremont-Mudd-Scripps Colleges held off Occidental College to claim their fourth straight title at the 2016 SCIAC Track & Field Championships, hosted by Caltech.

 The Stags scratched out just over 200 points (204) to edge out the Tigers (179), which had gone undefeated in the regular season dual-meet schedule.
 Pomona-Pitzer tallied 130 points to finish in third place, while the University of La Verne (117) finished a close fourth.
 The University of Redlands (57) placed fifth, followed by California Lutheran University (43) in sixth, Whittier College (27) in seventh, Chapman University (15) in eighth and Caltech (eight) in ninth.

 A sweep of the 1500-meter run got things going for CMS and the Stags scored at least one competitor in all but two events, including seven with two or more scorers.
 Individual titles in the aforementioned 1500 as well as high jump and triple jump carried the Stags over the top despite Oxy's five individual titles in the 100m, 200m, 400m, 400 hurdles and 4x400 relay.
 The Tigers also picked up a key 1-2 finish in the 200m, scored two or more competitors in seven events and did not fail to score in a single event.
 Pomona-Pitzer also cracked the top ranks with four individual titles, in the 110 hurdles, 800m, 5k and javelin throw.

 4x100 relay: The Leopards backed up their top billing with a blazing 40.85, just .02 off the top time run in Division III this season.
 Oxy and Redlands held position in second and third, although CMS came within the narrowest of margins (.01) of making the podium.